mfgmateus/amazon-sagemaker-workshop/Instructor.md

 Below are the resources required in the AWS account that will be created.
 All are per student unless noted otherwise

 - 1 S3 Bucket
+- 1 Sagemaker Role (can be shared by all students)
 - Sagemaker
 	- General
 		- 1 Sagemaker Notebook instance (ml.m4.xlarge)